tkachukcha/100-days-of-code/log.md

 **Today's Progress**:
 - Made code nice and clean.
 Added few functions to shorten code.
 Changed names of functions to follow JS naming convention
 - Started making analog clock
+- Added dynamically generated seconds marks on clock face
+- Seconds arrow is alive!

 **Things learned**:
 - How to organize code
 - Relearned naming conventions for functions
+- Using several transform properties at once

+**Thoughts**:
-**Thoughts**: Now I can see that code is really a poetry.
+- Now I can see that code is really a poetry.
 Mine maybe not as good as can be, but I'm trying hard :)
+- More I code, more gettin into it.
+S O  M U C H  F U N !!!

 ### Day 12: September 18 2021
 ##### Project 2: JS Clock